 The Bank restated that it plans to keep rates at this effective lower bound until inflation rises to its target of 2%.
-Under its updated forecasts, this is unlikely to happen until 2023.
+Under its updated forecasts, this is unlikely to happen until 2023, meaning there will likely be no Bank of Canada interest rate hike until then.
 The Bank says this extended projection is largely due to slowing recovery as a result of surges in COVID-19 cases.

 Want a better mortgage rate?